GospelBG/ChatPointsTTV/README.md

 These are the only official download mirrors.
 Any downloads besides these links may not be genuine.

-For installation instructions and more information about the plugin, please visit the [documentation website](https://gosdev.me/chatpointsttv/install/)
+For installation instructions and more information about the plugin, please visit the [documentation website](https://gosdev.me/chatpointsttv/install/) or join the [Discord Server](https://gosdev.me/discord) to connect with the ChatPointsTTV community.

 ## Support the project